convexsoft/Wireless-Network-Optimization/README.md

 # 3. Outer Approximation Algorithm for Sum Rate Maximization Perron-Frobenius Theory.

+For more detailed information on the problem and algorithms, please refer to the monograph [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).

 ## 3.1.
 The Problem Formulation

 The weighted sum rate maximization problem in a multiuser Gaussian interference channel subject to affine power constraint can be stated as: